MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/overview.md

 * **Thin provisioning**.
 Support for thin provisioning in Storage Spaces and SAN devices is supported, in order to provide near-instantaneous initial replication times under many circumstances.

-Windows Server 2016 Technical Preview implements the following features in Storage Replica:
+Windows Server 2016 implements the following features in Storage Replica:

 |Feature|Details|
 |-----------|-----------|